Accrual

 Tectus

-Tectus is tectm's AI contracts expert — it reads the head contract on ingest, extracts the rates, retention, milestones and risk clauses, and answers natural-language questions with exact clause and page citations.
+Tectus is tectm's contract-review engine — it reads each uploaded contract on ingest, extracts the rates, retention, milestones and risk clauses with per-field confidence and source-clause citations, and indexes the document.

-Tectus is available on every screen in tectm.
-Subcontractors using the platform see the same Tectus, restricted by RLS to the contracts they have a right to read.
+The contract-review extraction is live today; the cited conversational Q&A assistant that will sit on the indexed contracts is coming next.
+Engaged contractors using the platform are restricted by RLS to the contracts they have a right to read.

 Variation